mengmeng-jiang/coleaf/README.md

 ## Instruction
 coleaf is a tool to collect some traits of tea leaves.
-Such as the leaf area, leaf aspect ratio, leaf shape，trichome number. to be continue (2022.3.22)
+Such as the leaf area, leaf aspect ratio, leaf shape，trichome number. to be continue (2022.3.22) it is small and esay to install. you don't have to make a ruler to calculate leaf size. just a mobelphone, an A4 paper and a glass(need larger than paper), you can get the size of obgects in batches quickly.

 ## Dependenies
 - python==3.7
 - click
 - opencv==3.4.3
 - numpy
 - plantcv
+- math
+- imutils
 ## Install
 ```
 git clone https://github.com/mengmeng-jiang/coleaf.git